Survival shield from behind

 This is not an anecdote but a survival tip based on an understanding of the behavior of predators, which tend to avoid direct confrontation when they think they have been detected.

-Communication method
+Communication methods

-The high-contrast white spots on the darker fur of the ear flaps act as small “lighthouses”, helping the cubs to easily locate and follow their mother, especially in low light conditions such as dawn, dusk or when moving quickly through bushes.
+The high-contrast white spots on the darker fur of the ear flaps act as small “lighthouses”, helping the cubs to easily locate and follow their mother, especially in low-light conditions such as dawn, dusk or when moving quickly through bushes.

 The white spot behind the ear will help the tiger cub track its mother (Photo: Getty).

-White spots enhance the clarity of these movements and positions.
+The white dots enhance the clarity of these movements and positions.

 This helps to avoid unnecessary conflicts or establish dominance effectively.